Trump investigations: Georgia prosecutor ups anticipation

 The special grand jury was dissolved earlier this month after wrapping up its work and finalizing a report on its investigation.
 The grand jurors recommended the report be made public.

-News organizations, including Atlanta News First, argued for the report to be released.
+News organizations, including The Associated Press, argued for the report to be released.
 At a hearing last week, Willis said that a decision was looming on whether to seek an indictment and that she opposed releasing the report because she wanted to ensure “that everyone is treated fairly and we think for future defendants to be treated fairly, it is not appropriate at this time to have this report released.”

 Attorneys for witnesses and others identified as targets have insisted that Willis is driven by politics rather than by legitimate concerns that crimes were committed.
 Among other things, they pointed to her public statements and initial willingness to speak to print and television news outlets.